cheanlee0321/StockAnalyzer/README.md

 https://youtu.be/LXGSeJsUAaw

-**The Data processing and DCF modeling is base on fiscal year data. you may change quarterly data according to your need**
+**The Data processing and DCF modeling is base on fiscal year data.
+You may change quarterly data according to your need**